-Each relying party represents and warrants that it:
+Each relying party represents and warrants to:

-- (1) Complied with the provisions of this CPS when using a certificate or inquiring the HiPKI EV TLS CA repository; - (2) Shall check the certificate assurance level during use of certificates; - (3) Checked the keyUsage field listed in the certificate during use of certificates; - (4) Validated a certificate (published by HiPKI EV TLS CA) by using a CRL or OCSP published by HiPKI EV TLS CA in accordance with the proper certificate path validation procedure; - (5) Shall carefully select secure computer environments and reliable application systems.
-If the rights of subscribers and relying parties are infringed due to the use of a untrusted computer environment or application system, relying parties shall bear the responsibility solely; - (6) Seek other ways for completion of legal acts as soon as possible if HiPKI EV TLS CA is unable to operate normally for some reason.
-It may not be a cause of defending others that HiPKI EV TLS CA is not function properly; and - (7) Understood and agreed to HiPKI EV TLS CA legal liability clauses and will use the certificate in accordance with Section 1.4.1 when accepting the certificate.
+- (1) Comply with the provisions of this CPS when using a certificate or inquiring the HiPKI EV TLS CA repository; - (2) Check the certificate assurance level during use of certificates; - (3) Check the keyUsage field listed in the certificate prior to the use of certificates; - (4) Validate a certificate (issued by HiPKI EV TLS CA) by using a CRL or OCSP published by HiPKI EV TLS CA in accordance with the proper certificate path validation procedure; - (5) Carefully select secure computer environments and reliable application systems.
+If the rights of subscribers and relying parties are infringed due to the use of an untrusted computer environment or application system, relying parties shall bear the responsibility solely; - (6) Seek other ways for completion of legal acts as soon as possible if HiPKI EV TLS CA is unable to operate normally for some reason.
+It may not be a cause of defending others that HiPKI EV TLS CA is not function properly; and - (7) Have understood and agreed to the legal liability clauses of HiPKI EV TLS CA and will use the certificate in accordance with Section 1.4.1 when accepting the certificate.

-If there is a violation, relying parties shall bear liability for damages in accordance with the Civil Code and related laws and regulations
+If there is a violation, relying parties shall bear liability for damages in accordance with the Civil Code and related laws and regulations.